Takeover of UTC's Sikorsky helicopter unit seen less likely, for now

-(Reuters) - United Technologies Corp’s (UTX.N) Sikorsky helicopter unit could be acquired by another big defense company, but the potential for a big tax bill means the maker of Black Hawk helicopters will more likely be spun off into a standalone company, analysts said.
+March 12 (Reuters) - United Technologies Corp’s Sikorsky helicopter unit could be acquired by another big defense company, but the potential for a big tax bill means the maker of Black Hawk helicopters will more likely be spun off into a standalone company, analysts said.

 UTC shares were up 1.9 percent on Thursday as company executives were scheduled to discuss alternatives for Sikorsky, including a split-off, at an investor day.

-Potential buyers include Boeing Co (BA.N), Textron Inc (TXT.N), Airbus (AIR.PA) and BAE Systems (BAES.L) and even Lockheed Martin Corp (LMT.N).
+Potential buyers include Boeing Co, Textron Inc , Airbus and BAE Systems and even Lockheed Martin Corp.

 Lockheed does not build helicopters but works closely with Sikorsky on outfitting and servicing MH-60 Sea Hawk helicopters for the U.S. Navy.